Andreypnfrv/mechanosynthesis/Readme.md

 - **Medium molecules (15-50 atoms)**: `--backend dftb` or `--hessian-orca-simple`
 - **Large molecules (>50 atoms)**: `--backend dftb` (fastest analytical methods)

 # Log

 #### 2025.09.17
 Have time to continue.
-To reproduce CBN's chain i need to add thermo.
+To reproduce CBN's chain I need to add thermo.
-Also actually i want to deploy the repo
+Cleaned up the repo, added comprehensive Readme, Installation for xTB, DFTB+, ORCA.

 ### 2025.09.13
 Implemented:
 - Metrics for comparing structure before and after the relaxation
 - First time tried to assemble the scene
 - Benchmarks to compare different backends (taken from different libraries).
 Actually quite interesting, for mechanosynthesis it looks like that DFTB+ is more accurate then XTB

 ### 2025.09.12
 So, i want to compare how different backends work for the different atoms, that take part in mechanosynthesis.
 It's important for me to compare, performance, accuracy,stability.
 The atoms that we'll be definetly using for mechanosynthesis: